shaoshiva/kiwi_menu/README.md

 # Usage

-After you installed this application in your Novius OS, you will be able to create menus with an infinite number of sub-menususing through an appdesk and a powerful drag'n drop UI based on the nestedSortable jQuery plugin.
+After you installed this application in your Novius OS, you will be able to create menus using the appdesk and then display them on your website using the enhancer.

 # Documentation

 ## Driver

 This application uses drivers to build and display the menu's items.

-These drivers are natively provided :
-* Driver_Text
-* Driver_Link
-* Driver_Wysiwyg

 ### Structure